eslint/rfcs/designs/2024-per-rule-autofix-configuration/README.md

     on the ESLint blog to explain the motivation?
 -->
 I think that "Configuring autofixes" or "Disabling autofixes" could be documented as a subsection of [Configuring Rules](https://eslint.org/docs/latest/use/configure/rules).
 Or as a section on the same level (between "Configuring Rules" and "Configuring Plugins")

+As a new top-level property added to configuration objects, `disableAutofixes` should be documented in [Configuration Files > Configuration Objects](https://eslint.org/docs/latest/use/configure/configuration-files#configuration-objects) section.
+Additionally we may want to add a note to [Custom Rules](https://eslint.org/docs/latest/extend/custom-rulesd) to mention that some autofixes will be converted automatically into suggestions when the new feature is used.

 ## Drawbacks